WordPress/wp-movies-demo/README.md

     - [Movies Demo Plugin](https://github.com/c4rl0sbr4v0/wp-movies-demo/releases/latest/download/wp-movies-plugin.zip).
 This one requires the Block Interactivity Experiments to work.

-    Note that, if you are using `wp-env` to run your site locally, these plugins will installed by default after running `wp-env` start.
+    Note that, if you are using `wp-env` to run your site locally, these plugins will be installed by default after running `wp-env` start.
 Before that, don't forget to:

     - Install the dependencies: